muchaya/payfast_za/README.md

 Applications using Payfast Onsite payments can only be served over HTTPS.
 The intergration will not work unless if your localhost is exposed to the internet.
 You can reach out for a tool like ngrok.

 ## Documentation
-For further informaton on how to use this library, check out the documentation.
+For further information on how to use this library, check out the documentation.
+1. [Payment Attributes](docs/1_payment_attributes.md) - For supported payment attributes and payment methods to use when creating a payment object.

 ## Contributing